 The basic work plan, agreements about supervision, and the training plan are laid down in the Training & Supervision Plan 2 months after the start of the PhD project.

-Eight months after the formal start of the PhD project, a paper must be ready and submitted to the ASCoR Board for a formal assessment.
+Nine months after the formal start of the PhD project, a paper must be ready and submitted to the ASCoR Board for a formal assessment.
 The paper is either an empirical article or a theoretical review article and the quality of the article should be such that the article can comfortably be submitted to those outlets that are well-recognized in the particular sub-area.

-In the Progress Portfolio, the PhD candidate and the supervision team report on the progress so far, and indicate whether and how successful completion of the project before the project end date can be guaranteed.
-The portfolio consists of an outline of the dissertation, an overview of progress so far of all thesis chapters, an overview of papers that have resulted from the project so far, and a 'statement of feasibility' that the dissertation can and will be submitted a number of months before the project end date.
+In the Progress Report, the PhD candidate and the supervision team report on the progress so far, and indicate whether and how successful completion of the project before the project end date can be guaranteed.
+The report consists of an outline of the dissertation, an overview of progress so far of all thesis chapters, an overview of papers that have resulted from the project so far, and a 'statement of feasibility' that the dissertation can and will be submitted a number of months before the project end date.

 The final months of each project are devoted to finishing the PhD thesis, which is based on the articles written throughout the project.
 After the dissertation has been read and approved by a committee of experts, there is a public defense, held at the University of Amsterdam.